jdw1996/cryptopals/README.md

 and the file `SXCYMain.Z` is a compilable program that displays the answer to the specific problem given. `Z` is the file extension for the appropriate language.

+The Java solutions can be compiled by running the `build.bash` script in the `java/` subdirectory.
+The resultant `*.class` files can then be found in `java/build/`.
+Because I don't have as many separate files in my Haskell solutions, I won't be changing the directory structure under `haskell/` for now.
+A given Haskell program can be built by running `ghc --make` on it.

 ## Style